DMorrisonASC/LinkedIn-Easy-Apply-Robot/README.md

 time_filter:  # 1 = 24 hours, 2 = Last week, 3 = Last month.
 Else, it will pick anytime
 ```

-Json file to add answers to questions.
+`rules.json` is a .json file used to add answers to questions.
 For example,
 an "if statement" in python:
 ```python
 question = question.lower().strip()